-Together with NLC leadership and Federal Advocacy staff, the Policy and Advocacy Committees play a key role in all NLC advocacy efforts.
+Together with NLC's leadership and federal advocacy team, the Policy and Advocacy Committees play a key role in all NLC advocacy efforts.

 Committee members include local officials from cities and towns across the country who are committed to discussing and influencing federal policy that has a direct and profound impact on local government operations.